-Last quarter moon came on July 26 at 2300 UTC (translate to your time zone here).
+Last quarter moon comes on November 21, 2016 at 08:33 UTC.
+Translate to your time zone here.
 A last quarter moon looks half-illuminated.
 It rises around midnight, appears at its highest in the sky at dawn, and sets around noon.
+This particular last quarter moon is the third of four in the current season.

-Last quarter moon comes about three weeks after new moon.
-At this phase, as seen from above, the moon in its orbit around Earth is at right angles to a line between the Earth and sun.
+At the last quarter phase, as seen from above, the moon in its orbit around Earth is at right angles to a line between the Earth and sun.
 The moon is now three-quarters of the way around in its orbit of Earth, as measured from one new moon to the next.

 It’s very cool to see the last quarter moon just after it rises, around midnight.
 Just after the last quarter moon rises, its lighted portion is always facing downwards, more or less toward the horizon.
 Why?
 Because you’re on the midnight portion of Earth – with the sun below your feet – just as it’s below this moon.